ZaneAvernathy/Rewrite/README.md

 * `make all`: check that all hacks build using both cores
 * `make nl`: build using Nintenlord's `Core`
 * `make cc`: build using CrazyColorz5's `ColorzCore`
-* `make debug`: build both but with debugging messages
+* `make debug`: build using both but with debugging messages
 * `make nl debug`: build using Nintenlord's `Core` but with debugging messages
 * `make cc debug`: build using CrazyColorz5's `ColorzCore` but with debugging messages